 Coy, Hubbard, and Cretzer: Famous Alcatraz Inmates

-Guards learned a way to open the doors away through a sliding door locking system that allowed the correctional officer to open and unlock doors from a secure location.
-This became a much more secure way for both the inmate and officers in charge.
+Guards learned a way to open the doors away through a sliding door locking system that allowed the correctional officer to open and unlock doors from a secure location, which became a much safer way for both the inmate and officers in charge.
 Although, despite the new system, there was a key that they would use that was highly secured.
 But there was one man who unsuccessfully escaped after getting a hold of that key by the name of Bernard Coy, a convicted bank robber.
-He earned the guards trust by doing jobs at the prison, delivering library books to the inmates.
+He earns the guard's trust by doing jobs at the prison, delivering library books to the inmates.

 Once they arrived at the main door, they went to use the main key, but there were a lot of keys.
 They tried many of the keys but none of them worked.
 By the time they found the correct one, the lock was jammed, but it was too late, because the marines were called.
 The three men decided that they would rather die than be captured and were eventually killed.

-Through many of these attempts, our maximum security prisons learned a lot about what we need to have high security.
-For one, they now use the heat treated, tool resistant bars always.
-They also now have a complete keyless system that is entirely controlled by buttons in a control room, and so guards can never be attacked for the key, for there is never a key to be used.
+Through many of these attempts, our maximum-security prisons learned a lot about what we need to have high security.
+For one, they now use the heat-treated, tool resistant bars always.
+They also now have a complete keyless system that is entirely controlled by buttons in a control room, and so guards can never be attacked for the key.
 Today we also have learned that bars are not always the safest and most secure way to restrain prisoners.
-Since the time Alcatraz has been active, they have come up with mesh steel walls, as well as bullet proof windows that allow inmates to be imprisoned with very little opportunity to escape.
+Since the time Alcatraz has been active, they have come up with mesh steel walls, as well as bulletproof windows that allow inmates minimal opportunity to escape.